The magazine of Glion Institute

 Accounting and finance

-A revenue manager is typically responsible for managing the financial areas of the business.
+Also known as a revenue manager, this role is typically responsible for managing the financial areas of the business.
 They’ll maintain financial records and budgets and prepare reports for management.

 They’ll also analyze financial data to spot trends and opportunities for revenue growth.